Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Located about an hour and a half from the center of Krakow by road, the Auschwitz concentration camps are one of the most visited places in Europe.
 What years ago was the capital of horror, today is a museum dedicated to the memory of the victims of the Nazi regime.

-The visit to the Auschwitz camps can be done individually (here's how to get to Auschwitz from Krakow) or through a guided tour.
-My recommendation is clearly the latter option; check the prices of tickets to Auschwitz and guided tours and you will see that it pays off.
+Visiting the Auschwitz camps can be done individually (here's how to get to Auschwitz from Krakow) or by booking a guided Auschwitz tour.
+My recommendation is clearly the latter option; check the prices of the tickets to Auschwitz and the guided tours and you will see that it pays off.

-However, keep in mind the Auschwitz schedules when booking your visit: I would suggest you to book it first thing in the morning since the duration of the tours to the Auschwitz concentration camps is usually about two hours and you will have time to recover from the impact of the visit before lunchtime.
+However, keep in mind the Auschwitz opening hours when booking your visit.
+I would suggest you to book it first thing in the morning, since the duration of the tours of the Auschwitz concentration camps is usually about two hours and you will have more time to see other things later.

 Many packages include, in addition to the entrance to the Auschwitz complex, the transfer from Krakow and are available in several languages.
-What you will see in the Auschwitz concentration camps are the remains of a historical period that it is essential to make known to new generations so that it will never happen again.
+What you are going to see in the Auschwitz concentration camps are the remains of a historical period that is essential to make known and not to forget.

-This tour is not recommended for children under nine years old and, on a personal level, I would not recommend it to very sensitive travelers because, although enriching, it can be quite hard even though at no time the guides recreate in lurid details.
+This tour is not recommended for children under nine years old and, personally, I would not recommend it to very sensitive travelers because, although enriching, it can be quite hard even though at no time the guides recreate in lurid details.

-3. Descend into the bowels of the Earth with an excursion to the Wieliczka salt mines
+3. Take an excursion to the Wieliczka salt mines

 After Auschwitz, the excursion to the salt mines of Wieliczka is the most demanded visit around Krakow among travelers passing through the Polish city.
-This place has also been declared a World Heritage Site, so if you are wondering if it is worth visiting the salt mines from Krakow the answer is yes.
+It is also a World Heritage Site, so if you are wondering if it is worth visiting the salt mines from Krakow the answer is yes.

-Some of the elements you will find in the salt mines of Wieliczka will be a chapel carved in salt, a lake, chambers connected to each other by a network of subway tunnels or sculptures of famous people made with salt (in this last point you can take some of the best photos of the salt mines of Wieliczka).
+Some of the elements you will find in the Wieliczka Salt Mines are a chapel carved in salt, a lake, chambers connected to each other by a network of subway tunnels or sculptures of famous people made of salt (in this last point you can take some of the best photos of the Wieliczka Salt Mines).

 4. Visit Oskar Schindler's factory

-The visit to this factory located in the center of Krakow is a lesson in history from which emanates a certain hope since, in the midst of all the horror that was experienced in the city with the Nazi occupation, there were people who resisted to be part of it.
+Booking a guided tour of Schindler's factory in the center of Krakow is a lesson in history from which emanates a certain hope because, in the midst of all the horror that was experienced in the city with the Nazi occupation, there were people who resisted being part of it.

 Book a guided tour of the Schindler Factory